cshaver/web-stuff/NOTES.md

 - Readability?
   - Code readability has been studied formally - they had an automated, objective metric to measure readability
   - Rated by a developer depends on their set of code patterns - not that they don't understand the language or syntax. **Familiarity** is a really strong component to the notion of readability.
-- "Tribal knowledge" that is required to easily understand code as a developer.
+- "**Tribal knowledge**" that is required to easily understand code as a developer.

 **Infinite** number of programs that can solve any particular problem.

 JavaScript engine will take our code as a _suggestion_ and comes up with a much more efficient way.
-We have to separate out the details that we're worrying about like i++ or whatever, that the JS engine is just going to figure that out.
+We have to separate out the details that we're worrying about like `i++` vs whatever, know that the JS engine is just going to figure that out on its own.

 ##### If our code is just a suggestion to the JS engine, then what is the purpose of code?
-First and foremost, code is a method of communication not just to the computer but to our teammates and our future selves.
+First and foremost, code is a method of communication not just to the computer but _to our teammates and our future selves._

 > The code could *easily* have been done with just a single and understandable conditional, and the compiler would actually have generated better code, and the could would look better and more understandable.
 >